-8 For example, an EV is quicker, quieter, and has 30 percent fewer parts to maintain than a car with an internal combustion engine.
+Absent these programs, electric sales would grow at roughly one percent per year.
+With these programs, electric sales decline by about one percent per year, or a two percent per year annual reduction in sales.
+For example, an EV is quicker, quieter, and has 30 percent fewer parts to maintain than a car with an internal combustion engine.
 It costs less to fuel with electricity than gasoline, and when EVs and plug-in hybrids hit parity prices with conventional cars, many consumers will decide to make the switch.